Centre releases 7,300crore rupees to states and UTs under MGNREGA

 The WMA are short-term loan facilities which allow the Centre and states to borrow funds from the RBI to bridge their temporary mismatch between expenditure and receipts.

 The interest rate on WMA is the RBI’s repo rate.
-Repo rate is basically the rate at which RBI lends short-term money to banks.
+The Repo rate is basically the rate at which RBI lends short-term money to banks.
 The WMA loans have a three-month tenure.
-States are allowed an overdraft facility (to borrow in excess of WMA limit) of 21 days.
+States are allowed an overdraft facility (to borrow in excess of the WMA limit) of 21 days.

 Source: TH

-Recently, the Finance Minister of India opposed a general allocation of new Special Drawing Rights (SDR) by the International Monetary Fund (IMF) because it might not be effective in easing Covid-19 driven financial pressures.
+Recently, the Finance Minister of India opposed a general allocation of new Special Drawing Rights (SDR) by the International Monetary Fund (IMF) because it might not be effective in easing Covid-19-driven financial pressures.

 Imp Points